panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 A nice benefit of the class-based enum is the ability to determine at runtime if the value is an enum using `instanceof` operation.
 For example `mySize instanceof Sizes` evaluates to `true` since `mySize` is an enum value.

 The class-based enum comparison happens based on object instances: and an object equals only to itself.
-That's why you always have to use the enum's values during assignment for comparison:
+That's why you always have to use the enum's values during assignments or comparisons:

 ```javascript
 class Sizes {